AndrewTFesta/island_influence/README.md

   - Expected: 8/7/23
   - Actual:
 - [ ] Write draft of background
+  - Pull from fitness shaping section in quals
   - Expected: 8/14/23
   - Actual:
 - [ ] Write draft of approach